 In the mountains of central Bhutan, a small group of craftspeople are struggling to sustain traditional practices that are disappearing as the remote Himalayan country becomes increasingly globalized.
-The Choki Traditional Art School in Thimpu Province, Bhutan, offers free training in traditional Bhutanese crafts, such as weaving, wood carving, and … Continue reading Cultural Sustainability and Traditional Crafts in Bhutan
+The Choki Traditional Art School in Thimpu Province, Bhutan, offers free training in traditional Bhutanese crafts, such … Continue reading Cultural Sustainability and Traditional Crafts in Bhutan

 The Folklife Festival hosted a program on Bhutan in 2008 that was the largest and most comprehensive celebration of Bhutanese life and culture ever hosted outside the remote Himalayan Kingdom.
-As with many Festival programs, Bhutan: Land of the Thunder Dragon resulted in new and expanding relationships, leading to some … Continue reading Staging Bhutan’s First Opera
+As with many Festival programs, Bhutan: Land of the Thunder Dragon resulted in new and … Continue reading Staging Bhutan’s First Opera

 The Bhutanese New Year’s festival, called Losar, is celebrated between February and March depending on the lunar calendar.
 In 2013 Losar falls on February 11-12.
-This festival holiday is marked by ritual feasting and family gatherings, as well as offerings of thanksgiving and for an auspicious year to come.
-The … Continue reading Losar: Community Building and the Bhutanese New Year
+This festival holiday is marked by ritual feasting and family gatherings, as well as offerings of thanksgiving and for an … Continue reading Losar: Community Building and the Bhutanese New Year

 Bhutan: Land of the Thunder Dragon overview narrated by Preston Scott, Bhutan Program Curator.